 "Voucher" refers to any electronic or paper record documenting a Network Service Provider's agreement to pay a third party for allowable services provided to an eligible program participant.
 This project offers time-limited financial assistance to support consumer-driven services based on the person's needs assessment and care plan objectives.
 The use of vouchers requires shared decision making in planning and service determinations, emphasizing self-management.
-Care Coordinators provide options and choices such that the care plan reflects the individual's values and preferences.
+Care coordinators provide options and choices such that the care plan reflects the individual's values and preferences.

 This project has two funding and implementation components.
-The first component targets FACT participants and individuals discharging from a state mental health treatment facility (SMHTF) back to their regions; the second targets additional individuals in need of specialized community integration supports.
+The first component targets FACT participants within Lutheran Services Florida (LSF) and Central Florida Behavioral Health Network (CFBHN) regions and individuals discharging from a state mental health treatment facility (SMHTF) back to their regions; the second targets additional individuals in need of specialized community integration supports statewide.